-Emergencies will come up now and again that might require you to secure small business funding in a pinch, but ideally every dollar you borrow should be leading you toward that vision.
+Emergencies will come up now and again that might require you to secure funding in a pinch, but ideally, every dollar you borrow should be leading you toward that vision.

 Instead, look at the bigger picture and think about where you want your business to be in 20 years (or even further) down the road.